-The Pointe Coupee Nutrition Program has a Registered and Licensed Nutritionist and Certified Diabetes Educator available by appointment.
+The Diabetes Education and Nutrition Program has a Registered and Licensed Nutritionist and Certified Diabetes Educator available by appointment.
 This program is a free service.

 People who eat a healthy diet live longer and are at lower risk for serious health problems such as heart disease, type 2 diabetes, and obesity.
 For people with chronic diseases, healthy eating can help manage these conditions and prevent complications.